Are Protein Shakes Good For You?

 Why?

-This will break down similarly to a whole food protein source, like a chicken breast or eggs.
+These will break down similarly to a whole food protein source, like a chicken breast or eggs.
 These are perfect for any time you cannot eat protein with a meal, or even a quick snack, and act as a "meal replacement".

-A blended protein that contains whey protein isolate, whey concentrate, and casein protein will fit best in this role, since they digest like a whole food protein source.
+A blended protein that contains whey protein isolate, whey concentrate, and casein protein will fit best in this role since they digest like a whole food protein source.

 First, look for a product that is Low-Temperature Processed.
-This will ensure that during the processing and manufacturing, the protein was NOT exposed to high heats.
-High heats can denature the protein and amino acids that make up that product.
+This will ensure that the protein is NOT exposed to high heat during the processing and manufacturing.
+High heat can denature the protein and amino acids that make up that product.

 This can also affect the quality of the protein you're using to help you with your progress.

 The short answer is, not necessarily.
-However, getting in enough protein to support your goals can be a challenge.
+However, getting enough protein to support your goals can be a challenge.

 If you're like me or others out there that use protein drinks on a daily basis, and cannot get to your daily protein goal without shakes ... then I would recommend looking into our protein powder options.